-SEM-I PRACTICALS

-Skill Experiments: 1.
-Absolute and Relative Error Calculation 2.
-Graph Plotting 3.
-Use of Digital Multimeter 4.
-Use of Screw Gauge, Vernier Calipers, 5.
-Use of Travelling Microscope

-6. Spectrometer (Schuster's Method) 8

-Regular Experiments: Group A Credit 1

-Torsional oscillations

-2. Y by vibration

-3. Thermistor Characteristics

-Helmholtz Resonator

-5. J by Electrical method

-6. η by Poiseuille's' s method

-Regular Experiments: Group B Credit 1

-Frequency of A.C.
-Mains

-Spectrometer (Angle of Prism)

-Combination of lenses

-Newton's ring / Wedge shaped film

-5. NAND, NOR gates as Universal Building Blocks

-6. EX-OR gate, Half Adder & Full Adder

-691111 Any one out of the following is equivalent to two experiments from Group A and/or Group B 1.
-Student should carry out mini-project up to the satisfaction of the Professor or In-Charge of the Practical 2.
-Study Tour: Students participated in study tour must submit a study tour report Minimum 10 experiments (5 from each group) from the list should be completed in the first semester All 6 skill experiments are to be reported in the Journal Certified Journal is a MUST for a candidate to be eligible in the end semester practical examination.
-Internal component of Practical examination Evaluation is based on regular experiments and skill experiments.
-For External practical examination, student will be examined in 2 regular experiments (one from each group).
+- Any one out of the following is equivalent to two experiments from Group A and/or Group B - 1.
+Student doing mini-project up to the satisfaction of the Professor or In-Charge of the Practical - 2.
+Study Tour: Students participated in study tour must submit a study tour report - Minimum 10 experiments (5 from each group) from the list should be completed in the first semester and 6 minimum demo-experiments are to be reported in the Journal - Certified Journal is a MUST for a candidate to be eligible in the end semester practical examination. - ➤ Internal component of Practical examination Evaluation is based on regular experiments and skill experiments, Journal work - > For External practical examination, student will be examined in 2 regular experiments (one from each group).